decreative/dans-dev-diary/about.md

 permalink: /about/
 ---

-I'm a web developer who originally began out as a music producer I started making band websites 4 years ago for friends.
+I'm an Australian web developer who originally began out as a music producer I started making band websites 4 years ago for friends.
 Little did I know it would start me down the path of web development.
 After discovering how much I loved making websites with HTML, CSS and Javascript I enrolled myself into an intense web bootcamp at a local collage.

 I also further augmented my learning by signing up for [Treehouse](http://teamtreehouse.com){:target="_blank"} where I got a solid grasp on the newer technologies being used in web like CSS preprocessors, Javascript task managers and many other build tools.